 Cobrainer is a machine-learning data analytics company focused on the analysis and visualization of expertises in organizations.

-What started out as a project for academia in Munich, Germany soon found traction in project management, product collaboration and innovation management.
+What started out as a project for academia in Munich, Germany soon found traction in project management, enterprise product collaboration and innovation management.

 Now, their clients range from Deutsche Bank to Boehringer Ingelheim.
 Although Cobrainer co-founder Amelie Spath had worked for large enterprises before, she had to learn how to target enterprises from the outside to push the company forward.